 Serologic tests are not useful for acute diagnosis because they usually become positive only during convalescence.
 Indirect immunofluorescence assay using 2 paired samples is usually done.

-Starting antibiotics early significantly reduces mortality, from about 20 to 5%, and prevents most complications.
+Starting antibiotics early significantly reduces mortality, from about 20 to 5%, and prevents most complications of Rocky Mountain spotted fever .
 If patients who have been in an endemic area have a tick bite but no clinical symptoms or signs, antibiotics should not be given immediately.

 If fever, headache, and malaise occur with or without a rash, antibiotics should be started promptly.

-Severely ill patients with RMSF may have a marked increase in capillary permeability in later stages; thus, IV fluids should be given cautiously to maintain BP while avoiding worsening pulmonary and cerebral edema.
+Severely ill patients with RMSF may have a marked increase in capillary permeability in later stages; thus, IV fluids should be given cautiously to maintain blood pressure while avoiding worsening pulmonary and cerebral edema.

 Despite its name, Rocky Mountain spotted fever (RMSF) occurs in practically all of the US and throughout Central and South America.

-Small-vessel vasculitis can cause serious illness affecting the CNS, lungs, heart, kidneys, liver, and spleen; untreated mortality is about 20%.
+Small-vessel vasculitis can cause serious illness affecting the central nervous system, lungs, heart, kidneys, liver, and spleen; untreated mortality is about 20%.

 Symptoms (severe headache, chills, prostration, muscle pain) begin abruptly, followed by fever and usually a rash.